 Driven by the city's core values, the system values will serve as a common touchstone for agency staff.
-They are clear principles for the agency to guide the allocation of resources and support the delivery of projects and services, as well as outline what is important to agency As the transportation agency for one of the most vibrant cities in the world, the values reflect those of the city.

-operations and what employees stand for when they complete their work.
+They are clear principles for the agency to guide the allocation of resources and support the delivery of projects and services, as well as outline what is important to agency operations and what employees stand for when they complete their work.
 The concepts that became the Values for the Transportation System originated with the Director of Transportation based on direction from the Mayor's Office and the SFMTA Board of Directors and were expanded to include and were expanded to include priorities from the Board of Supervisors as well as recent planning documents and policies that had extensive public engagement, e.g., Connect SF.